inspaya/istemlabs/_courses/software-engineering-intermediate-course-ii.md

 ## Objective

-This course is dives deeper into additional concepts that help the student succeed as a Python Developer.
+This course dives deeper into additional concepts that help the student succeed as a Python Developer.
 In this course, we explore several Python libraries that enhance the software development process and output.
 The course provides hands-on projects to help students solidify their understanding of the language and different scenarios where it can be applied.

 <a target="_blank" href="https://tinyurl.com/6kmnrzc6">Click here to register</a>